IMAGE-LINE / TOOLS

 Further resources - See the Minihost Modular video tutorial playlist here or visit the user forum here.

-- Works as standalone and VST or AU host on Windows and OSX.
+- Works as standalone and VST or AU host on Windows and macOS.
 There are 32 Bit and 64 Bit versions.

 - Multi-input/multi-out (MIDI & audio) support.
 The standalone version is unlimited, the VST has 3 stereo outputs.